Publisher: Square Enix

 Also Available On

 Sleeping Dogs is actually True Crime: Hong Kong for most people who didn’t know.
 Does anyone care?
 No, because the True Crime series had two previous games that were mediocre to poor and there was little hope for this game.
 Square Enix picked up the project, seeing the potential in the game, and released it as Sleeping Dogs because they did not buy the name from the previous company.
 What we have here is probably the best GTA clone since Saints Row and that’s saying a lot.
 There have been many GTA clones but very few are any good or do anything different.
-Sleeping Dogs features a fluid martial arts system, a huge open world, gripping story and characters, and a few side missions.
+Sleeping Dogs features a fluid martial arts system, a huge open world, a gripping story and characters, and a few side missions.

 The story is actually very gripping and entertaining.
 You play as an ex-triad member turned cop named Wei Shen.
 You are working undercover to bring down the Son On Yee triad gang and bring in their Chairman.
 Your rival gang is the 18K which is relentlessly making hits on your turf.
 This isn’t just your typical gang war story.
 You actually get to really like the characters and feel for all of them in different ways.
-While you were working for the triad you can do cop missions on the side as well as busting drug deals throughout the city.
+While you were working for the triad you can do cop missions on the side as well as bust drug deals throughout the city.
 This story is pretty epic and has a satisfying ending; I never once felt bored or detached from the story.

 If that isn’t enough then the combat system should help bring you in.
 The combat system is simple, but deep and requires some skill to stay alive.
 You can counter when enemies turn red, but you must use the attack button and hold the button in combination to bring them down.
 The animations are fluid and you can really feel the punches.
 This isn’t just some wailing and kicking combat system that feels half-baked and broken.
-Some enemies may have weapons which you can take and use, but they are pretty rare because they do so much damage.
-If you are doing really well you will go into an adrenaline type state and start to heal while enemies may flee from you.
+Some enemies may have weapons that you can take and use, but they are pretty rare because they do so much damage.
+If you are doing really well you will go into an adrenaline-type state and start to heal while enemies may flee from you.
 The other half of this combat is the gunplay which is really smooth and well designed.
 The cover system works great because as you leave cover you can go into slow motion and shoot out enemies who might be an immediate threat.
 This also goes for jumping from ledges.
 Once you actually start completing missions you will earn Cop, Triad, and Face experience which allows you to upgrade to better moves.
 Each one can be upgraded to level 10, but I reached this level way before I finished the game so I felt all that experience, later on, was wasted.
 There just aren’t enough upgrades in the game.

 Another main feature of the game is a parkour system similar to Assassin’s Creed.
 Chase sequences play out often, but instead of climbing up walls you can climb ledges and jump gaps.
 The trick here is to hit the sprint button just before each obstacle so you smoothly go over them.
 Keep fumbling over everything and you will lose your target.
 This is something that has never really been incorporated into a GTA clone, and Sleeping Dogs nails it perfectly.